Cobblemon-Islands-Dev/Balloons-ci/README.md

 ---

-### 🔧 MongoDB (optional)

-If you want the players active balloon to persist across multiple servers (e.g. in a network), you can enable MongoDB in the config.

-If `"enabled"` is true, the mod will sync player balloon state using the configured database.
-If `username` and `password` are empty, it will try to connect without authentication.

----

 # Commands

 This mod adds simple commands to allow permanent attachment of the balloon to the player and to remove it.